DanOwen91/AlgorithmsInCsharp/README.md

 # AlgorithmsInCsharp
-An app designed to help me learn different algorithmns and data structures
+An app designed to help me learn different algorithmns and data structures:

+Version 1: Contains a simple linked list with basic functionality